-Self-inflicted violence often begins during early adolescence, though it is also practiced by people in their late teens, twenties, and thirties, and sometimes those who are older.
+Self-inflicted violence often begins during early adolescence, though it is also practiced by people of all ages.
 It may begin in response to a particular stressor, like family discord or parents divorcing.
-In other instances, it is adopted as a means of making physical pain and visible scars for what previously was solely emotional and invisible.
+In other instances, it is adopted as a means of creating physical pain and making visible scars for what previously was solely emotional and invisible.

 Self-inflicted violence is one way people may respond to the emotional pain of physical or sexual abuse.
-In some cases, it is a way of a person's creating feelings and staving off a sense of being empty, hollow, or deadened.
-The practice of SIV may temporarily create a feeling of relief, where feelings are let out, or of wholeness, where now feeling anything is part of the person's experience.
+In some cases, it is a way a person creates feelings and staves off a sense of being empty, hollow, or deadened.
+The practice of SIV may temporarily create a feeling of relief.

 People who engage in SIV are often secretive about the acts and may feel ashamed of engaging in self-harming behaviors.

 Treatment for SIV is largely aimed at addressing underlying emotions.
-A therapist may or may not initially try to help a client interrupt the pattern of self-injuring behaviors, depending on their seriousness.
-In this sense, SIV deserves both long-term and short-term attention; that is, attention to what is going on right now and the ability to look at the big picture, including how SIV fits into the context and meaning of a person’s life.
+Depending on the seriousness, a therapist may or may not initially try to help a client interrupt the pattern of self-injuring behaviors.
+In this sense, SIV deserves both short-term and long-term attention; that is, attention to what feelings are being experienced right now and the ability to look at the big picture, including how SIV fits into a person’s life.

-Many people who engage in self-injury find that, though they improve in therapy over time, it may be a number of years before the overt symptoms cease altogether.
-Medication is often helpful in supporting a person’s functioning in a better, more satisfying way, while concurrently working in therapy.
+Many people who engage in self-injury find that with therapy, they improve over time, though it may be a number of years before the overt symptoms cease altogether.
+While concurrently working in therapy, medication often helps a person function better.

 There are many resources for people who engage in SIV.
-The Counseling Center staff is knowledgeable and empathic about SIV, able to address it in individual, short-term counseling, and can make referrals for longer-term therapy, where appropriate.
-Area support groups or groups in the Counseling Center may be helpful as additional support for people struggling with self-inflicted violence.
+The counseling center staff is able to address SIV empathetically offering individual, short-term counseling, and when appropriate, making referrals for longer-term therapy.
+Area support groups or groups in the counseling center may be helpful as additional support for people struggling with self-inflicted violence.